Think

 The three main factors to determine the suitability of a haircut are lifestyle, face structure and hair type.

-If the hair is really fine, you don't want to have it really long because it will just look stringy.
-Instead, sit it above the shoulders.
+Sarah recommends that If the hair is really fine, you don't want to have it overly long because it can just look stringy.
+Instead, work with full shapes, longer seamless layering and a fuller outer shape and length

 If your hair strands are thick and course, you can wear it longer.
 It needs to be longer and heavier to have weight in it so it doesn’t sit out, like a bush.
 So you are working with gravity and weight.

-A very important rule to know is when to brush your hair: You should never, ever brush your hair after the shower.
+A very important rule to know when aiming at acheiving wash and wear hair is, when to brush your hair: You should never, ever brush your hair after the shower.
 It disturbs the hair and puffs it up.
 If your hair is particularly knotty, detangle it before you wash it.

 Otherwise, brush through your conditioner when you’re in the shower.
 Once the water stops running, you never brush or put your fingers through it again.
 That’s a game changer.

-After cleansing, there are two opportunities to add styling products into the hair, and the rule is: wet products on wet hair, and dry on dry.
+After cleansing and conditioning, there are two opportunities to add styling products into the hair, and the rule is: wet products on wet hair, and dry on dry.

 When you get out of the shower with freshly washed hair, you can add in extra hydration with leave-in conditioners, porosity equalisers, or curl enhancing products - your wet products.